pjakiela/ECON523/exercises/E5-TWFE.md

 #### Part (e)

-The TWFE coefficient is a linear combination of the observed values of the outcome variable, with each value of Y is weighted by the associated residualized value of treatment (`tresid`) divided by the sum of all the squared values of `tresid`.
-Confirm that this is correct by:  (1) calculating a variable `tr2` equal to the square of `tresid`, (2) using `egen`'s `sum` option to calculate a variable `tvar` equal to the sum of `tr2` across all observations, (3) generate a `weight` variable equal to `tresid` divided by `tvar`, (4) generate a variable `yxweight` that is equal to the observed value of `enroll` (the outcome variable) times the regression `weight`, and (5) calculate the TWFE coefficient as the sum of `yxweight` across all observations.
+The TWFE coefficient is a linear combination of the observed values of the outcome variable, with each value of Y weighted by the associated residualized value of treatment (`tresid`) divided by the sum of all the squared values of `tresid`.
+Confirm that this is correct by:

+1. Calculating a variable `tr2` equal to the square of `tresid`,
+2. Using `egen`'s `sum` option to calculate a variable `tvar` equal to the sum of `tr2` across all observations,
+3. Generating a `weight` variable equal to `tresid` divided by `tvar`,
+4. Generating a variable `yxweight` that is equal to the observed value of `enroll` (the outcome variable) times the regression `weight`, and
+5. Calculating the TWFE coefficient as the sum of `yxweight` across all observations.

 #### Part (f)